SoftUni-Internal/interactive-content/EN/06-Spring-Data-Advanced-Querying/01-Java-Persistance-Query-Language.md

 UPDATE Ingredients AS b         1.
 SET b.price = b,price * 1.10    2.
-WHERE b.name in :names          3.
+WHERE b.name in names          3.
 ```

-1. The UPDATE keyword and pointing the entity with an allias.
+1. The UPDATE keyword and pointing the entity with an alias.
 2. What should be updated.
 3. The filtration clause.